QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-04-03-testing-chatbots-f1df80.md

 * Voice assistants: Voice assistants like Amazon's Alexa, Google Assistant, and Apple's Siri are chatbots that use voice recognition technology to understand spoken commands and provide responses or perform actions.
 They can control smart devices, answer questions, play music, and more.
 * Hybrid chatbots: Hybrid chatbots combine elements of rule-based systems and AI technologies to provide a balanced approach.
 They use rules for straightforward interactions and AI for more complex tasks, offering versatility and scalability.

-These are the main types of chatbots, each with its strengths and capabilities suited for different use cases and industries.
+Each type has strengths and capabilities suited for different use cases and industries.
 Organisations can choose the type of chatbot that best aligns with their goals, customer needs, and technological requirements.

 ***